Potlucks and Tours

-Potlucks are scheduled for 2018.
-As usual, they are generally the first Saturday of the month starting at 4.
+Get-to-know-each-other potlucks are generally the first Saturday of the month starting at 4 (see exceptions below).
 Take a tour, enjoy the farms and home, and hear more about what we are doing here.
 A great first step if you are interested in living and/or farming here.
 Please bring a dish to share.

 FREE.
 Please RSVP to (401)710-9784